deephaven/js-plugin-template/README.md

 Then in the config set `Webapi.login.plugins` to your plugin name.
 This can be a comma separated list to support multiple login plugins.

-Finally, you muste add this to the Auth Config, e.g.
+Finally, you must add this to the Auth Config, e.g.

 ```
 authentication.client.configuration.list=Webapi.login.plugins